 Is it normal to feel less motivated in winter?

 Yes.
+In Edmonton, where winter routines shift and energy ebbs and flows, wellness needs to be flexible—not all-or-nothing.
 Reduced daylight, colder temperatures, and disrupted routines can all impact energy and mood.
 Adjusting your wellness habits seasonally is healthy—not a failure.

 What’s the best alternative to New Year’s resolutions?